Return to Castle Wolfenstein: Plot

 In 1943, assigned to the Office of Secret Actions (OSA) from the military, US Army Ranger William "B.J."
-Blazkowicz and British operative Agent One are sent into Egypt to investigate activity of the German SS Paranormal Division.
+Blazkowicz and British operative Agent One are sent to Egypt to investigate the activity of the German SS Paranormal Division.
 The duo find themselves witness to the SS releasing an ancient curse around the dig site, resurrecting scores of zombies from their slumber.
 Pushing through the mummies and Nazis, B.J. and Agent One are led to an airfield and a location to follow.
 As they tail the SS, the two are shot down near Austria and captured by the Nazis.
 Agent One and Blazkowicz are imprisoned in Castle Wolfenstein, a remote, medieval castle that serves as a stronghold, prison, and research station.
 During their incarceration, Agent One is tortured for information and dies from electrocution.
 B.J., however, manages to escape Castle Wolfenstein's dungeon and fights his way out of the castle, using a cable car to leave the area and meet up with Kessler, a member of the German resistance in a nearby village.

 Meanwhile, the SS Paranormal Division, under Oberführer Helga von Bülow, has long since moved from Egypt and has been excavating the catacombs and crypts of an ancient church within the village itself in search of the resting place of a "Dark Knight".
 The Division's sloppy precautions have led to the release of an ancient curse and the awakening of hordes of undead creatures, this time including Saxon knights.
 The majority of the SS finally realize the dangers and seal off the entrance into the catacombs, leaving many soldiers trapped inside.
 B.J. descends regardless and fights both Nazis and undead until he arrives at the ancient house of worship, the Defiled Church, where Nazi scientist Professor Zemph is conducting a 'life essence extraction' on the corpse of a Dark Knight, which, thanks to some Nazi technology, succeeds.
 Shortly before B.J.'s arrival, Zemph tries to talk the impatient Helga von Bulow out of retrieving an ancient Thulian artifact, the "Dagger of Warding" from a nearby altar in an isolated area of the church, but she shoots him and proceeds.
 This final blunder awakens another monster, Olaric, which kills and dismembers her.
 Blazkowicz, after a heated battle against spirits and demon attacks, defeats Olaric, and then is airlifted out with Zemph's notes and the dagger.